USFCA-MSDS/msds689/projects/featimp/featimp.md

 ## Model-based importance strategies

 The default feature importance that uses so-called *gini drop* for random forests in the sklearn lib is known to be biased.
-You will want to check out [Beware Default Random Forest Importances](https://explained.ai/rf-importance/index.html), which I wrote with Jeremy Howard and two previous students.
+You will want to check out [Beware Default Random Forest Importances](https://explained.ai/rf-importance/index.html).
 The result of that article became the [rfpimp package](https://github.com/parrt/random-forest-importances), which contains simple implementations for:

 * permutation importance
 * drop column importance